Content

 Lifestyle changes

-It’s important to note that ED is often underreported to healthcare providers because of the taboos and fear surrounding it.
-Remember, ED is a common sexual problem many men go through, so don’t feel ashamed to discuss it with your provider.
+It’s important to note that ED is often underreported to healthcare providers because of the taboos and fear associated with the condition.
+Remember, ED is a common sexual issue many men navigate, so don’t feel ashamed to discuss it with your provider.

-A healthy lifestyle offers tons of overall health benefits, including sexual health.
+A healthy lifestyle offers tons of overall health benefits that extend to sexual health.

-Some lifestyle habits for performance anxiety can include:
+Some lifestyle habits that may help break the cycle of performance anxiety may include:

-Avoiding drugs, smoking and heavy drinking.
-Illegal drugs, cigarettes and alcohol can all contribute to ED, so limiting or avoiding consumption may help improve your performance.
+Avoiding drugs, smoking, and heavy drinking.
+Recreational drugs, cigarettes, and alcohol can all contribute to ED, so limiting or avoiding consumption may help improve your performance.

 Adopting and maintaining a healthy, balanced diet.
-Research has shown that a diet filled with vegetables, fruits, nuts, legumes and fish can lower the chances of ED symptoms.
+Research has shown that a healthy diet is associated with a lower risk of ED.
+Aim for a diet filled with vegetables, fruits, nuts, legumes, and fish.

 Using stress management techniques.
-Stress management techniques, like breathing exercises, in combination with ED medication, have been shown to reduce stress levels among men with ED.
+Stress management techniques in combination with ED medication, have been shown to reduce stress levels among men with ED.
+Some stress management techniques include deep breathing exercises and progressive muscle relaxation.

-Don’t feel like you’re alone — sexual performance anxiety is a common issue among men and women.
+Sexual performance anxiety is a common issue among men and women, but it’s not a hopeless one.

 Here’s what to keep in mind:

-Sex anxiety can lead to sexual dysfunction.
-Sexual performance anxiety can increase your chances of developing erectile dysfunction, premature ejaculation, anorgasmia and other sexual dysfunction disorders.
+Sex anxiety is associated with sexual dysfunction.
+Anxiety around sex, including sexual performance anxiety can increase your chances of developing erectile dysfunction, premature ejaculation, anorgasmia, and other men’s health issues.

-There are multiple ways to overcome sexual anxiety symptoms.
-From being open with your partner and going to therapy to seeking erectile dysfunction treatments, you have options for addressing performance anxiety sex and leading a healthier sex life.
+There are multiple ways to overcome sexual performance anxiety.
+From being open with your partner and going to therapy to seeking erectile dysfunction treatments, you have options for addressing performance anxiety and leading a healthier, more satisfying sex life.

-Change your lifestyle habits.
-Avoiding drugs and alcohol, exercising, eating healthy and using stress management techniques can help with sexual performance anxiety.
+Changing certain lifestyle habits may help.
+Avoiding drugs and alcohol, exercising, eating healthy, and using stress management techniques can help with sexual performance anxiety.

 Interested in learning more about the psychological side of sexual performance?
-Our guides to porn-induced erectile dysfunction and average penis and erection size go into detail about two of the most common causes of sexual performance anxiety.
+Our guides to porn-induced erectile dysfunction and average penis and erection size detail two common causes of sexual performance anxiety.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!